screeps/docs/api/source/StructureSpawn.md

 ===
 name (optional) : string
 The name of a new creep.
 It should be unique creep name, i.e. the <code>Game.creeps</code> object should not contain another creep with the same name (hash key).
 If not defined, a random name will be generated.

-===
-energyStructures (optional) : array
-An array of spawns/extensions from which to take energy for the new creep.
 {% endapi_method_params %}